Galactic bulge: Classical bulges

 An image of Messier 81, a galaxy with a classical bulge.
 The spiral structure ends at the onset of the bulge.

 Bulges that have properties similar to those of elliptical galaxies are often called "classical bulges" due to their similarity to the historic view of bulges.
 These bulges are composed primarily of stars that are older, Population II stars, and hence have a reddish hue (see stellar evolution).
 These stars are also in orbits that are essentially random compared to the plane of the galaxy, giving the bulge a distinct spherical form.
 Due to the lack of dust and gases, bulges tend to have almost no star formation.
-The distribution of light is described by a Sersic profile.
+The distribution of light is described by a Sersic profile, which increases dramatically with lower radius.

 Classical bulges are thought to be the result of collisions of smaller structures.
-Convulsing gravitational forces and torques disrupt the orbital paths of stars, resulting in the randomised bulge orbits.
+Convulsing gravitational forces and torques disrupt the orbital paths of stars, resulting in the randomized bulge orbits.
 If either progenitor galaxy was gas-rich, the tidal forces can also cause inflows to the newly merged galaxy nucleus.
 Following a major merger, gas clouds are more likely to convert into stars, due to shocks (see star formation).